 Ireland is not at all immune to the impacts of climate change.
-We have already started to experience some of the effects, but as time goes on, the impacts of climate change in our country will become more dire and more critical.
+We have already started to experience some of the effects, but as time goes on, the impacts of climate change in our country will become more severe.

 We are an island surrounded by water, making us vulnerable to coastal erosion and sea level rise, which will change the landscape of our coastal towns and force people to move.
 Even now we are experiencing unusual weather events, a sign that we have already begun to see the effects of climate change in Ireland.